BrcRs/truck-stack-item-optimization/Modelisation.md

     min     z
     subject to
     cuts = {}
-3. Set TI to a random value.
+3. Set TI to a random value, or the optimal value if there wasn't placement constraints.
 4. Make sure (How?) that the value chosen for TI is feasible for all truck-wise sub-problems.
 5. Solve separately (How?) each subproblem consisting in placing the items of a truck into stacks and placing those stacks into the truck.
 6. Get the solution for X\{TI}